 You can request a baby cot and high chair for all apartments (free of charge).
 Casa Grande, with its five bedrooms and numerous terraces, would be a fabulous villa for an extended family gathering.
 The large kitchen is ideal for meal preparation and housekeeper Anna is on-hand to make breakfast, or dinner on request.
-Both Cisterna villas can take up to two children.
 Although Torre is best suited to a couple, a pull-out bed is available in the kitchen/living area (although this is in a separate habitation to the Torre and not adjoined).

 Kids Activities on site: